Evident Change places police reform in the context of authentic police-community collaboration.

 - Law enforcement training.
 We have developed innovative training approaches that draw on the strengths of the community.
 For example, funded by the federal Bureau of Justice Assistance, Evident Change worked with children of immigrant parents to develop youth-led training curriculum that provides law enforcement with strategies for interacting effectively with youth.
 With the support of the Evelyn & Walter Haas Foundation, we worked with the San Francisco Police Department to develop and implement protocols and training to ensure the safety of youth present at the arrest of parents or caregivers.

 - Evaluation and implementation.
-Our approach to evaluation and implementation is an iterative process.
 We provide actionable analyses quickly so that law enforcement leaders have the data they need to effectively implement new models, evaluate progress on an ongoing basis, and adjust to those interventions to improve outcomes.

 - Oversight.
 We provide monitoring of the Los Angeles County Sheriff’s Department.
 Led by Dr. Angie Wolf and Joseph Brann, this monitoring requires the department to adhere to constitutional policing methods in stops, searches, seizures, bias-free policing, housing, community engagement, data collection, use of force, complaints, and accountability.
 Dr. Wolf and Mr. Brann also serve as co-monitors for the Kern County Sheriff's Department, focusing on use of force; stops, searches, and seizures; responding to people with behavioral disabilities or in crisis; management and supervisory oversight; language access; recruitment, hiring, and promotions of sworn personnel; community policing; and personnel complaint review.